-Online Engagement is a MUST for companies in the modern day and age.
+Online Engagement is a MUST for companies

 The first step of beginning your customer engagement journey is analyzing who you want to target.
 Who is your perfect audience?

 Analyzing your audience takes research, knowledge of your company base, and a full understanding of your product or service.
 Nobody can afford to target everyone anymore.
 Break your niche down.
 Put your time, money, and efforts towards the group with the highest chance of purchasing.
 By targeting your audience and defining a niche market, you are reaching more quality leads, but this does not necessarily mean you are not attracting customers outside of your niche base either.
 The best advice is to look at your current customers and analyze what type of people they are and what they purchase.

 According to Inc. the top 7 demographic characteristics to target when looking at a target market analysis is:

 - Income Level